Potsticker Paleo Meatballs

 a small drizzle of honey (optional, but the added sweetness is nice in this sauce)

 black pepper and red pepper, to taste

 Simmer all ingredients in a sauce pan for 3-5 minutes, stirring frequently.
 The honey will help to thicken the sauce a little, but it will be pretty watery by nature.
 Fish the fresh ginger out.
 DIP your meatballs.
 EAT.

-- As a meal, these little guys are so versatile: I ate them as a salad and also with roasted brussels sprouts (just toss with olive oil and pop them on another sheet in the 400-degree oven for 25-35 minutes, stirring once).
-They’d also be great with an Asian slaw, fried cauliflower rice, lettuce boats, a zucchini or spaghetti squash “noodle”stir-fry, noodless meatball pho… I could go on and on.
+- As a meal, these little guys are so versatile: I've eaten them with cucumber noodles (as pictured) or on a salad, with roasted brussels sprouts, with fried cauliflower rice, lettuce boats, in a zucchini or spaghetti squash "noodle"stir-fry, meatball soup...
+I could go on and on.

 - You could substitute chicken or turkey to make these meatballs, but because poultry is so much leaner, the texture will be more dry.

 This recipe was originally published January 30, 2013 but has been updated since with new photos and a few tweaks to the recipe.